Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Related Work

-\underline{Affine \& Convolutional Transformations}~translates/rotates/scales/shears an image while preserving the collinearity after mutation, as shown in \F~\ref{fig:table}.
-As discussed in \S~\ref{sec:background}, the \textit{translation invariance} of a CNN may hinder affine transformations.
-Convolutional transformations perform holistic modification of an image, such as blurring or adding domain-specific (e.g., rainy) filters.
-Affine and convolutional transformations are described in DeepTest~\cite{tian2018deeptest}.
-DeepSmartFuzzer~\cite{demir2019deepsmartfuzzer} divides an image into sections and mutates them one at a time.
+\underline{Convolutional Transformations} perform holistic modification of an image, such as blurring or adding domain-specific (e.g., rainy) filters.

+Affine and convolutional transformations are first considered in DeepTest~\cite{tian2018deeptest}.
+DeepSmart~\cite{demir2019deepsmartfuzzer} divides an image into sections and mutates one at a time.
 Modifying only one section may result in fragmented images.
-Overall, despite offering more holistic mutations, these changes are usually limited (e.g., to a few severe weather conditions) and require domain-specific information (e.g., a traffic scene should be rotated by a small angle).
-Thus, the tested DNNs' ``behaviors'' are not completely studied.
+Overall, despite affine/convolutional transformations offer more holistic mutations, these changes are usually limited and require domain knowledge (e.g., a traffic scene should be rotated by a small angle).
+Thus, the ``behaviors'' of target DNNs are often not fully tested.

-\underline{Knowledge Transfer}~transforms data from one domain to another by leveraging knowledge from another area.
-DeepRoad~\cite{zhang2018deeproad} and TACTIC~\cite{li2021tactic} mutate images using style transfer techniques~\cite{zhu2017unpaired,liu2017unsupervised}.
+\underline{Knowledge Transfer}~transforms data from one domain to another by leveraging knowledge from the target domain.
+DeepRoad~\cite{zhang2018deeproad} and TACTIC~\cite{li2021tactic} mutate images using \textit{style transfer} techniques~\cite{zhu2017unpaired,liu2017unsupervised}.
 Their strength (and limits) stems from \textit{cycle-consistency} training~\cite{zhu2017unpaired}, a popular learning paradigm for generative models.
 For example, given street images taken on sunny and snowy days, these techniques enhance sunny-street images by gradually changing the weather to snowy, and vice versa.
-Weather conditions provided by ``cycle-consistency'' are frequently more realistic than those added by convolutional transformations and are not confined to a few available templates.
-However, the availability of photos from two domains limits this strategy (e.g., photos taken from two weather conditions are needed). ``Knowledge transfer'' also fails when images in two domains have significant geometric alterations~\cite{Cycleganfail}.
+Weather conditions provided by ``cycle-consistency'' are more realistic than those added by convolutional transformations and are not confined to a few available templates.
+However, the availability of photos from two domains limits this strategy (e.g., photos taken from two weather conditions are needed). ``Knowledge transfer'' also fails when images in two domains have significant geometric distinctions~\cite{Cycleganfail}.
 This method has only been used to test autonomous driving~\cite{zhang2018deeproad}.
 It is difficult to extend the method to arbitrary real-life scenarios.

 \textbf{Text.}~Existing works heavily study mutating images.
 However, real-world DNN models analyze various types of media data, such as text.
 A ``pixel-level'' mutation similar to that for images is impractical in the case of text because random perturbation of words will not retain grammatical or linguistic coherence.
 Most text mutations are performed using pre-defined templates or heuristics~\cite{galhotra2017fairness, udeshi2018automated, ma2020metamorphic, he2020structure}.